 TCS's application modernization and an API-first experience for enterprise customers on OCI now extend to Oracle's AI offering built across its full stack, including Oracle Autonomous Database 23ai that delivers data-driven insights and curated actions using Oracle AI Vector Search capabilities.
 TCS has over eight years of experience helping customers migrate to OCI.
 The firm is also the recipient of the Partner Award for Customer Success by Oracle.

-To reduce risk and accelerate cloud migration, TCS offers the following services (see Figure 1).
+To reduce risk and accelerate cloud migration, TCS has developed seven cloud implementation accelerators (see Figure 1).